SouthDevss/redm-customizable-paintings/README.md

 # RedM Customizable Paintings Resource

 A simple resource that lets you add and customize paintings for your RedM server.
-Easy to modify using Codex and Photoshop - just replace textures in the template files!
+Easy to modify using Codex and Photoshop. just replace textures in the template files!

 Perfect for adding personalized artwork to your Wild West experience. 🎨

 Join our Discord to say hello and get support: **https://discord.gg/6Yy9qmrW5Q**